ulemons/deployments-management/README.md

 # Deployments management

 The idea is to implement the backend system for tracking deployments of software projects.
-You can find the api exposed on the : [Updated swagger](./project-api.yaml)
+You can find the api exposed on the : [swagger](./project-api.yaml)

 ### Goal